ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-vscode.md

 There are several ways to use Visual Studio Code with the YCRC clusters, depending on your specific application and/or preferences.

+!!!warning
+    To protect the security of the data, the use of [Cursor](https://cursor.com/) and [GitHub Copilot](https://github.com/features/copilot) on Milgram is not permitted.

 ## VSCode on Remote Desktop: